Best Well Water Test Kits (2026): At-Home & Lab Testing

 • Reference chart with EPA MCLs

-The major advantage over the Watersafe kit is the inclusion of 100 test strips, which means you can retest questionable results and monitor water quality over time.
-Most at-home kits are single-use — once you’ve tested, you need to buy a new kit.
-The Health Metric kit provides enough strips for monthly screening throughout the year.
+The major advantage over the Watersafe single-use kit is the strip count — with multiple strips per parameter, you can retest questionable results and monitor water quality over time.
+Most at-home kits are single-use; the Health Metric kit provides enough strips for periodic screening throughout the year.

 Best for: Homeowners who want to screen regularly between annual lab tests, or those who want to monitor a known issue (like elevated iron or nitrates) over time.